Faxonius shoupi

-The Nashville crayfish, Faxonius shoupi, is a freshwater crustacean native to the Mill Creek Basin in Nashville, Tennessee.
+Faxonius shoupi, the Nashville crayfish, is a freshwater crustacean native to the Mill Creek Basin in Nashville, Tennessee.
 Prior to August 2017, the species was called Orconectes shoupi.
 Faxonius shoupi is protected under the Endangered Species Act (ESA) as an endangered species.
 However, the crayfish has recently been put up for delisting by the United States Fish and Wildlife Service.